RECETOX/workflow-testing/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/RECETOX/workflow-testing.

-##TODO's
+## TODO's
-- Add linting for *-test.yml
+- Add linting for *-test.yml (low priority)
-- Delete user histories periodically
+- Delete user histories periodically (medium priority)
-- Don't fail the pipeline when any workflow fails
+- Don't fail the pipeline when any workflow fails (low priority)